What causes the plague? Bubonic plague. Mechanisms of plague development

 • employees of scientific laboratories who work with rodents.

-Such persons often come into contact with animals that carry the plague or infected fleas, as well as with people who are sick with the plague.
+Such individuals often come into contact with animals that carry plague or infected fleas, as well as with people who have plague.

 Doctor's advice.
-The main carriers of the plague are rats.
+The main carriers of plague are rats.
 Try to avoid any contact with them.
-It is also necessary to control the presence of rats and mice in the basements in residential buildings, and immediately eliminate their burrows.
+It is also necessary to control the presence of rats and mice in basements in residential buildings, and immediately eliminate their holes

 Classification of the disease